-Ornate Tetra (Hyphessobrycon bentosi) Fish Species Profile
+Ornate Tetra (Hyphessobrycon bentosi) Species Profile & Care Guide

 The Ornate Tetra makes a pretty addition to community or biotope aquariums, and they have great personalities.
 This Tetra is relatively hardy and somewhat easy to care for.
 Still, they are not recommended for the beginner aquarist as these tetras require pristine water as they can not tolerate water condition changes.
 This attractive and pleasant Tetra deserves the extra work needed to keep it.